 - The name of the organisation shall be the Campaign for Trade Union Freedom (hereafter, ‚Äėthe Campaign‚Äô).

-- To seek to work with and influence the TUC, TUC-affiliated trade unions (including regions, branches and officers), shop stewards‚Äô and union workplace representatives‚Äô committees, political parties (including the Labour Party), other sympathetic bodies and overseas and international trade union organisations and campaigns in order to seek to achieve the above;
+- To seek to work with and influence the TUC, TUC affiliated trade unions (including regions, branches and officers), shop stewards‚Äô and union workplace representatives‚Äô committees, political parties (including the Labour Party), other labour movement and sympathetic bodies and overseas and international trade union organisations and campaigns in order to seek to achieve the above.

 - To do anything lawful intended to further these objects or ancillary to the furtherance of them.

 C¬†¬†¬†¬†¬†¬†¬†¬†¬† Subscriptions and voting

 - Only bona fide paid-up trade union organisations (TUC, national unions, regional trade unions or regions of the TUC, Trade Union Councils, County Associations of Trade Union Councils, branches of unions, and shop stewards‚Äô and union workplace representatives‚Äô committees) may be represented on the National Committee and may vote.

 - Trade union organisations (as above) and individuals must pay an annual subscription.
 The Officers from time to time will determine the annual rate of subscription of the various categories of membership.
 So long as the amount paid is equal to or more than the appropriate subscription, the payment may be described as a subscription, affiliation, donation, membership fee, contribution or support.

 - All subscriptions are payable annually from 1 April each year.
 The National Secretary is empowered to reduce rates in cases of hardship.

 D¬†¬†¬†¬†¬†¬†¬†¬† Annual General Meeting